jf20541/MonteCarloPortfolioOptimization/README.md

 ## Goal
 Using Monte Carlo Simulation for Portfolio Optimization by assigning random weights to each Sector SPDR ETF\
 Iterating n-times to increase the accuracy for portfolio optimization\
-Collecting portfolio's returns and standard deviation to calculate Portfolio's Sharpe-Ratio\
+Collecting portfolio's returns and standard deviation to calculate Portfolio's Sharpe-Ratio

 ## Metric
-Sharpe Ratio (risk adjusted return): the ratio of Portolfio's Returns to Portfolio's Volatility (risk), normally annualized.
+Sharpe Ratio (risk adjusted return): the ratio of Portolfio's Returns to Portfolio's Volatility (risk), annualized.\
 The Sharpe Ratio gives market-participants the confidence to apply leverage.

 ## Output